Weighing In On The Dimensions Of The Polaris Ranger Lineup: Weight, Height, Width, And Length

 If, for example, you keep your rig inside a garage, shed, or shipping container with a fixed ceiling height, you don’t want to install Polaris Ranger accessories that'll make your side-by-side too tall to fit inside.
 And the same goes for enclosed toy haulers and trails with low-hanging branches.
 If your modified Polaris Ranger is lifted too high, unintended consequences could arise.
 Luckily, however, there are ways to lower your Polaris Ranger without reducing its ground clearance.
 One such way is with a Polaris Ranger cage chop.
 Although chopping your Polaris Ranger cage can bring about its own issues -- such as losses in headroom and the inability to run some overhead gun racks and roof stereos -- when coupled with a Polaris Ranger seat chop, a cage chop can shorten your rig's height so that it fits where it needs to go.

-The width of your Polaris Ranger plays a vital role in the stability of the machine.
-If your vehicle is too narrow, it’ll be tippy and top heavy.
+The Polaris Ranger dimensions in the width direction play a vital role in the stability of your machine.
+If the vehicle is too narrow, it’ll be tippy and top heavy.
 And with the addition of 1”, 1.5”, or 2” Polaris Ranger wheel spacers, you can extend the wheelbase of your rig by over four inches if you so choose.
 But if you live in an area like New Hampshire -- which is replete with trails that have width restrictions of 65 inches -- extending your Polaris Ranger width beyond the length of a 65” gate will reduce the riding areas available to you and your widened machine.

 In addition to adhering to the width restrictions of specific trails -- which can range from 50” ATV trails and 60” ORV trails, to side-by-side trail systems with a 72” maximum width -- you should also consider the width of your trailer.
 If your bike isn’t street legal, you’ll have to transport it from place to place.
 But if it’s too wide to fit on your flatbed trailer, you’ve got yourself a problem.
 Sure, you could always just buy a bigger trailer, but you might not have to if you conduct the proper due diligence before modifying the width of your Polaris Ranger.

-The longer your Polaris Ranger is, the more carrying capacity it will have.
+The bigger your Polaris Ranger is in the length direction, the more carrying capacity it will have.
 Be it passenger capacity with a 4-door Polaris Ranger Crew, or bed capacity with a Polaris Ranger equipped with a bed extender or hitch-mounted rack, you can only stack so much in the upward direction before you start to diminish the stability of your UTV.
 So for those who need as much room as possible, a 152-inch long Polaris Ranger Crew 1000, a 154-inch long Polaris Ranger Crew XP 1000 EPS High Lifter, or a 146-inch long Polaris Ranger Crew 570-6 might be the best option.

 Carrying capacity alone, however, isn’t the only factor to consider when comparing the lengths of different Polaris Ranger UTV models.
 The turning radius of the vehicle is also important.
 Be it when working in confined spaces, trail riding, or maneuvering around obstacles in the field, having a sharp turning radius comes in handy.
 On windy roads and technical trails, you don’t want a long machine that turns like a school bus.
 But at the same time, you don’t want to remove the bump stops / steering stops on your rack either (if you have them installed), lest you make it more likely for an axle shaft to pop out or a CV joint to become damaged.